LividTech/ESP32/README.md

 ## Description

 This repository is for wiring, programming and developing popular ideas and modules for the ESP32 for beginners.
+Simply just change branches to explore.

 ### Dependencies